Model of all addictions with its unique energy-reward mechanism.

 Addictions are a widespread global phenomenon.
 The thought that addiction is a brain disorder is unlikely, mainly due to its enormous scale.
 A brain disorder is a "malfunction" of natural mechanisms.
 There can be no fault in our body on such a scale!
 Therefore, the cause of addiction is probably not a "brain disorder."

-This article presents a different approach to addiction and its reward mechanism, emphasizing strategies to increase the chances of a successful rehab from any addiction.
+This post is an introduction to a broader model that presents a different approach to addiction and its reward mechanism, emphasizing strategies to increase the chances of a successful rehab from any addiction.
 Following self-healing principles, there is a close connection between addictions and the subconscious mind that often stores unresolved traumatic events.
-(Which we would rather forget)
+Releasing traumatic, non-resolved events from the past that caused the addiction is far more challenging than detoxification from the addictive substances.
+Continue reading: The Unifying Model of Addictions with its unique Energy-reward mechanism.

-All types of addiction - introduction.
+Common types of addiction - introduction.

 Link: (The Dawnrehab.com)